Deltares/Ribasim-NL/docs/thegoodcloud.md

 ```

 ## global variables
-We define a few global variables, `RIBASIM_NL_CLOUD_PASS` is to be supplied as an os environmnt variable.
+We define a few global variables, `RIBASIM_NL_CLOUD_PASS` is to be supplied as an OOS environment variable.
 You need to get one from Deltares first.

 ```
 #